 1. Men’s Smartwool Merino T-Shirt

 My family and I hiked the gorgeous Lake Minnewanka trail, which runs along the lake.
-He was wearing his men’s Smartwool Merino t-shirt that cost $84.95.
+He was wearing his men’s Smartwool Merino t-shirt that cost $90.
 It’s lightweight and breathable, perfect for a day of hiking in Banff National Park.
 This T-shirt comes in an assortment of colours: grey, green and blue.
 Colours change frequently; be sure to check with your dad what colour he’d like.
-The size ranges from small (S) to extra extra large (XXL).
+The size ranges from small (S) to extra large (XL).

 Odour Resistant

-Even when sweating, the Merino t-shirt doesn’t smell very much, even when wearing it for multiple days in a row.
-It’s the perfect t-shirt for backpacking the West Coast Trail, without having to switch to another one because of the odour.
+Even when sweating, the Merino t-shirt doesn’t smell much, even after multiple days in a row.
+It’s the perfect t-shirt for backpacking the West Coast Trail, without having to switch shirts because of the odour.
 It helps reduce your pack weight by minimizing the amount of clothing you bring backpacking; clothes are generally heavy.
 The men’s Smartwool Merino t-shirt is an excellent option for your dad to have in his drawer.
 You’ll appreciate the lack of smell coming from him, and he’ll most likely be appreciative of this thoughtful, reasonably priced gift.

 2. Best Hiking Gifts for Dads: Convertible Pants

-The next of the eight best hiking gifts for dads are convertible pants; a bit pricier at $107.96, but the ultimate gift!
+The next hiking gift for dads is convertible pants; a bit pricier at $197.95, but the ultimate gift!
 No one likes hiking with shorts underneath pants, in case the temperature warms up!
 Convertible pants are ideal for hiking in areas with larches.
 Dads can wear the complete pant portion when it’s cold outside or even when just starting to get into exercise mode.
-When your dad is overheating and the sun starts shining, he can change into shorts by zipping off the pant leg!
+When your dad is overheating, and the sun starts shining, he can change into shorts by zipping off the pant leg!
 Such a neat feature!
-The current pant colours are tan.
+The current pants colours are brown.
 They come in a variety of sizes.
-Be sure to check in-store for the appropriate size for your dad.

 Pockets